kjj1998/url-shortener/README.md

-# url-shortener
+# URL shortener

-A cloud-native URL shortener
+This repository contains a FastAPI application that is a microservice for shortening URLs.